 Sherry L Field

-Dr. Field served as editor of Social Studies and the Young Learner from 1996 - 2006, and was chair of the College and University Faculty Association Executive Board of the National Council for the Social Studies, chair of the NCSS Larry Metcalf Distinguished Dissertation Award Committee and president of the Society for the Study of Curriculum History.
+Field served as editor of Social Studies and the Young Learner from 1996 - 2006.
+She was chair of the College and University Faculty Association Executive Board of the National Council for the Social Studies, chair of the NCSS Larry Metcalf Distinguished Dissertation Award Committee and president of the Society for the Study of Curriculum History.
 Field was awarded the Glickman Fellowship at the University of Georgia in 2000.

 Appointed interim dean on January 1, Field succeeds Manuel J. Justiz, who served as dean of the College of Education for 28 years.